detjensrobert/skeleton-bot/README.md

 ### Setup
 Main file is `bot.js`.  `npm start` will start the bot with pm2, `npm run once` will start the bot normally.

-Bot token goes in `token.json`.
+Bot token is read from envvar `BOT_TOKEN` or from file `token.json`.
 Create if not present:
 ```
 {
-  "token": "TOKEN HERE"
+  "token": "TOKEN_HERE"
 }
 ```

-Settings file: `config.json`:
+Settings file `config.json`:
 ```
 {
   "prefix": "!"

   // for the log functions, 0-4
   //   0: no logs outputted
-  //   1: only START
+  //   1: only ERR
   //   2: START, ERR
   //   3: START, ERR, WARN
   //   4: START, ERR, WARN, INFO